Shoe Construction & Sole Repair

 2/ a.
 For heeled shoes, office wear and other items which are not intended for heavy use, the uppers & out-soles are glued directly to the shoe board.

 2/ b.
-This method can also be suitable for urban walking shoes that have a specially molded unit sole
+This method can also be suitable for urban walking shoes that have a specially moulded unit sole

 Because we only use rubber soles, when the soles of shoes made in this manner wear thin they can be patched by a local shoe repairer.
 Periodic patching is generally all that will be required if these shoes are sensibly maintained.
 But if re-soling does become necessary then the shoes will need to be sent to our workshop.

 3/ For hiking boots and shoes, uppers are usually stitched to a robust shoeboard before the outsole is glued on.
 Hiking soles often last for the life for the boot /shoe.
-They can be patched but usually this isn’t advisable, given their intended use.
-However, if necessary we can replace the soles when the old ones are worn down.
+But if necessary we can replace the soles when the old ones are worn down.